5 Star Route / Ridden and Reviewed by Captain ‘O’

 Moderate+.
 Due to a steep initial climb with average gradient of 7 %.
 The remaining climbing is of moderate difficulty and never too long.

 When we like to ride this …

-This is a ride we like to do May through September.
+This is a ride we like to do June through October.
+Earlier than June you may run into snow.
 There is a significant amount of tree canopy, making it good option for warmer summer days, especially with an earlier start.